al-mister-dog/bank-domain-driven-design/README.md

 Federal Reserve System 1913-2008 /
 QE era FED 2008-present /

-The user interface is currently under construction
+The user interface is currently under construction.
+The core of the program can be found in src/classes